 Early history of Gewürztraminer

 The first recorded mention of Gewürztraminer appears in 1827, but surprisingly little is known about its origins.
 Most agree that the grape is likely a clone of the more obscure Traminer grape, and while legend associates Gewürztraminer with the northern Italian town of Tramin, it most likely originated in the German-speaking areas of northeastern France or Germany.
 The latter, Alsace, is still home to the best examples of Gewürztraminer.
-Love it or hate it, once you taste this polarizing grape variety, you’ll never be able to mistake it again.
+Love it or hate it, once you taste this polarizing grape variety, its personality should remain etched in your brain.

 The name “Gewürztraminer” literally translates to “spicy Traminer,” which is quite indicative of the wine’s flavor profile.
 Though it produces white wines, the Gewürztraminer grape’s skins are actually pink, sometimes giving the wine a soft rose gold-like hue.